mbabynames search ✿

 Miles Noel

-Miles carries the meaning "noble and strong" while Noel brings "christmas".
+Miles carries the meaning "soldier" while Noel brings "christmas".
 Said together, Miles Noel has both weight and warmth.
 Noel (1 syllable) provides a firm close after the longer Miles.

 Flowing and rhythmic